Gepetto/robotpkg/README.txt

     themselves) is freely available under a BSD license, so you may extend and adapt robotpkg to your needs, like robotpkg was adapted from pkgsrc.

+One question often asked by people is "why was robotpkg forked from pkgsrc instead of integrating the packages into pkgsrc?".
+This is indeed a very good question and the following paragraphs try to answer it.
+First, robotpkg is not meant to be a replacement for the system's package management tool (it does not superseeds pkgsrc, dpkg, macports etc.).
+The goal is to package software that is not widely available on a platform, and which is mostly "lab software" (generally of lesser quality than widely available software).
+Those packages change (a lot) more often, and more drastically.
+Thus, robotpkg is a little bit closer to a "development" tool than pkgsrc.
+Other "system packages" are correctly handled by a number of packaging tools, and there is no need for a new tool.
+Currently, pkgsrc mixes both infrastructure and packages descriptions themselves.
+For someone working on e.g. Linux, checking-out the whole pkgsrc tree would be cumbersome: it would be redundant with the base Linux package system, plus it would be difficult to isolate the specific robotic packages from the rest (the rest usually being available in the base system). robotpkg currently suffers from the same symptom: this may change in the future if the need for several package repositories becomes blatant. robotpkg provides a number of features not available in pkgsrc (and probably not really useful to pkgsrc either).
+The most important feature is to be able to detect ssystem packages", that are considered as e:xternal software not in robotpkg but usually available on a unix system". pkgsrc has a similar system but much more limited - to a few base packages only.
+This is so because pkgsrc is a full-fledged package system.
+Thus, it aims at being self contained, while robotpkg does not.
+Finally, there are a number of additions/changes to the pkgsrc infrastructure that correspond to legitimate users requests and the specifc workflow in which robotpkg is used.
+For instance, robotpkg provides the possibility to generate an archive of a package from a specific tag in a source repository "on the fly" or just bypass the archive generation and work directly from the source repository to install the software.
+This later workflow is not encouraged, but it is convenient to quickly test a -current version of some software to see if it causes any problem.
+Those features could be ported back to pkgsrc if the pkgsrc team would find them useful.
+In the meantime, robotpkg provides a good testbed for them.
+Still, robotpkg directly uses many of the pkgsrc tools unchanged and the binary packages are fully compatible.

 1.3  Supported platforms

 robotpkg consists of a source distribution.
 After retrieving the required